securitypoodle/securitypoodle/README.md

 ![HelloThereHiThereGIF](https://github.com/securitypoodle/securitypoodle/assets/123969558/9b69141f-2291-4b05-acbd-2789a0e710e7)
 ## Hello there! 👋

+---
+A note:
+I have officially moved to [Codeberg](https://codeberg.org/securitypoodle).
+Recently, I have started to desire more authentic web content, and as such am starting to shape my digital experiences around a more privacy-focused, human-generated lense.
+This led me to discover Codeberg, a non-profit, community-driven platform that falls more in line with this vision.
+I am slowly starting to transition my personal technology usage away from platforms and services driven by shareholders, enterprise or venture capital interests (as best I can) in an effort to regain control of my own data privacy.
+This will be a never-ending journey, and I intend to try and document some of my efforts over on Codeberg (or wherever the next platform leads me).
+Hope you'll join me.
+---

 I am a cybersecurity professional with over a decade of experience in IT, Networking, and Information Security.
 This portfolio is dedicated to sharing my notes I have accumulated throughout my journey through cybersecurity and is very much a work in progress.
 Hopefully you find something you like here!